Dear CFO: It’s Time to Address Your Digital Gaps

 “Digital is disrupting financial models, operations and valuations, and the overall capital agenda at an accelerating pace.
 If CFOs want to fulfill their agenda of growing, protecting, and transforming their organizations, they need to address their organization’s digital readiness and the gaps that exist.
 And they need to do it with a sense of urgency.” --Ernst & Young

 Improving customer engagement will also require you to improve supplier engagement.
-AIIM (Association for Intelligent Information Management) research among 201 US-based companies found that only 1 in 3 companies have digitized or automated document processing for key financial processes like Procurement, Accounts Payable, and Accounts Receivables.
-1 in 3 are using email based routing and approval, which leaves many emails often being lost or forgotten, and 1 in 3 are using paper based processing.
-AIIM research has found that on average, 44% of invoices arrive as electronic (PDF, Fax, EDI), and 59% of these will still end up as a paper copy, mostly printed prior to manual processing.
+AIIM research among 201 US-based companies found that only 1 in 3 companies has digitized or automated document processing for key financial processes like Procurement, Accounts Payable, and Accounts Receivables.
+1 in 3 are using email-based routing and approval, which leaves many emails often being lost or forgotten, and 1 in 3 are using paper-based processing.
+AIIM research has found that, on average, 44% of invoices arrive as electronic (PDF, Fax, EDI), and 59% of these will still end up as a paper copy, mostly printed prior to manual processing.

 AIIM asked the 201 Finance, Accounting, and Procurement professionals in the US to estimate how long it takes to process and pay different types of documents.
 The most common answer for Accounts Payable was 11-20 days per invoice, and the average answer was 21-30 days per invoice.
 18% or almost 1 in 5 said they needed more than 30 days to pay an invoice.
 Automating this process should reduce the time to 1-5 days.